 $10/student for 2 programs

-Minimum rates apply for groups of fewer than 10 students.
+Minimum rate of $80 apply to groups of fewer than 10 students.

 Making it happen ...